nikolalazovski/currency_convertor/README.md

 ## Running the dev API REST service locally

-To run service locally (not necessarily with other services), do the following in the folder where you have cloned this repository:
+To run service locally (not necessarily with other services), do the following in the folder where you have cloned this repository (Note: You can populate your database with real exchange currencies if you perdorm the first step of the section [Running full solution with docker compose](##running-full-solution-with-docker-compose) and export the env variables `CURRENCY_API_URL_TEMPLATE` and `CURRENCY_API_ID`):

 ```bash
 $ python3 -m venv env